THE INSTITUTE OF MATHEMATICS

-The purpose of the Institute’s Small Grant Scheme is to facilitate research activity in all areas of applicable mathematics.
 The Scheme is designed to be flexible, to have a simple application procedure, and to offer a rapid response to applications.
-It is open to all members of the wider mathematics community.
+It is open to IMA members of all grades barring eStudent

 The Small Grant Scheme is competitive, and awards will be made only if they can be expected to have a significant impact on, or contribute towards, the specified research activity.
 Grants are unlikely to be made to support activities for which substantial alternative funding sources currently exist.
+Applications may be made at any time but we would not normally expect to fund more than one application per year per applicant.

 Aims and Scope